-With so many unofficial celebrations swirling around cyberspace it is usually easy for me to ignore them.
+With so many unofficial celebrations swirling around cyberspace it is usually easy for me to ignore most of them.
 Yesterday was different – yesterday was International Women’s Day (IWD).

 ‘Lib’ and I go way back.
 2009 saw us working at a then thriving events company specialising in Christmas grottos.
 We bonded over Bombay mix and questionable music tastes and have never looked back since.
-When Liberty left the company she took her knowledge of events and mixed it with an insatiable passion, unstoppable work ethic and a creative talent that only few possess to create Fish Out of Water Events.
-Lib inspires me daily because she has made it work.
-She continues to survive in the UK’s ‘cut throat’ business world and she consistently puts herself out there coming up with new ideas in order to attract new and reoccurring business.
+When Liberty left the company she took her knowledge of events and mixed it with an insatiable passion and unstoppable work ethic to create Fish Out of Water Events.
+Lib inspires me daily because she has a creative talent that only few possess and she has made it work for her.
+She continues to survive in the UK’s ‘cut throat’ business world and she consistently puts herself out there with new ideas in order to attract new and re-occurring business.
 Liberty is a prime example of just what women can achieve in the career world when they put their mind to it and I applaud her

 Annmarie and Eveline Zweistra

 Last but by no means least is my Mum.
 My wonderful mother offers unconditional love even when I am at my most challenging.
-She comforts me in times of sadness and delights in my more happier moments.
-She worries for me as only a mother can but never seeks to prevent me doing anything.
-I can never succinctly put into words our relationship.
+She comforts me in times of sadness and delights in my happier moments.
+She worries for me as only a mother can but never seeks to prevent me from doing anything.
 I respect her immensely for the sacrifices she continues to make and I love her dearly.